 At present local managers have been built at the district level, the project level, and at the village level.
-At the district level is the Banaskantha DWCRA Mahila SEWA Association (BDMSA).
+At the district level is BDMSA.
 The Association staff are full time workers, who divide their time between the field, the district office, and the SEWA head office in Ahmedabad.
 Building BDMSA's capacity to grow and become independent is of course a long process.
 Within the 5 years that BDMSA has been existing, however, it has taken charge of managing most of the administrative tasks of the Banaskantha projects, such as accounting and book-keeping.
-It is also active in organizing local communities, and overseeing the project specific management organizations at the village level.
+It is also active in organizing local communities and overseeing the project specific management organizations at the village level.